smile176223/Tireless/README.md

 - Project Architecture Using MVVM.
 - Customized collectionview with compositional layouts.
-- Use Firebase to store data when creating a plan.
+- Used Firebase to store data when creating a plan.
 - Upload videos using Firebase Storage.
-- Explore the video wall to read videos.
+- Explored the video wall to read videos.
 - Utilized video cache to optimize the transfer of video data on a network to improve performance for users.
 - Managed basic synchronous and asynchronous execution with GCD operation.
-- Manage users with Firebase Authentication.
+- Managed users with Firebase Authentication.
 - Utilized Lottie to display animations.

 ## Libraries